MahaRERA Agent Exam Mock Test: Free Daily Practice + Full 50-Question Exam Mode

 2. Scenario-based application questions

 A buyer's possession is delayed.
 A promoter alters the plan.
-An agent facilitates a transaction in an unregistered project.
-These questions require you to identify the correct RERA provision and the outcome it produces — not just name the section.
+A broker facilitates a transaction in an unregistered project.
+These questions require you to identify the correct RERA provision and the outcome it produces, not only name the section.

 3. Numerical calculation questions